vegantransistor/BoschSmartHome/P4/README.md

 ## Replace the Root Certificates in the device

-In order to extract the TLS traffic we need to replace the root certificates in the device with the mitm root CA. Some of them are located in `/data/etc/certificates/truststore/` and this directore is not protected by dm-veritiy.
+In order to extract TLS traffic we need to replace the root certificates in the device with the mitm root CA. Some of them are located in `/data/etc/certificates/truststore/` and this directore is not protected by dm-veritiy.
 Replace all certificates with the mitm root CA certificate.

 For the java keystore file, you can add the mitm root CA certificate to the truststore with `keytool` (the password is `key4SH`):
 ```